unfunii/flutter-uni-project-2023/README.md

-# cw_up2156925
+# Flutter project

-A new Flutter project.
 This project was built and tested using Flutter 3.10.5 and Dart 3.0.5 to ensure compatibility with legacy packages from 2023.

 ## Getting Started